py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

       Copies (blits) the passed *src*, which can be a :class:`TextureSprite` or :class:`sdl2.SDL_Texture`, to the target of the
-      :class:`RenderContext`. *srcrect* is the source rectangle to be used for clipping portions of *src*. *dstrect* is the destination rectangle.
+      :class:`Renderer`. *srcrect* is the source rectangle to be used for clipping portions of *src*. *dstrect* is the destination rectangle.

    .. method:: draw_line(points : iterable[, color=None]) -> None